 We collaborate with schools, colleges, universities and external organisations to encourage students from under-represented groups to apply to university.

-We work with Link Schools and Colleges, other universities and external organisations.
+We work with schools, other universities and external organisations.

 This helps us reach more students from under-represented groups as we are able to communicate with schools and colleges outside our catchment area.
 We also share ideas and best practices for future activities.